-If we decide to repair something when we’re in a rush, we don’t always prepare for jobs as well as we should do and we sometimes neglect to follow all the correct steps.
-We might get our broken item glued – but also our fingers.
+Super glues are ultra strong, rapid-setting adhesives used to bond most materials in a matter of seconds.
+However, if you choose to repair something when in a rush, you may not prepare for the job as well as you should do and can neglect following all the correct steps.
+You might get our broken item glued – but could just as easily end up with super glue on your fingers.

-Picture the scene, you’re rushing to make dinner after work and you see that the handle on your kitchen cupboard is coming loose.
-No problem, you think, you’ve got just the glue to sort that out.
-You grab your Bostik Super Glue and quickly get to work.
-The handle is as good as new.
-But as you tidy up, you realise that in your haste you managed to get some glue on your fingers.
+Picture the scene, you’re rushing to make dinner after work, and you see that the handle on your kitchen cupboard is coming loose.
+You grab your Bostik Super Glue and quickly get to work and within a few moments, the handle is as good as new.
+However, as you tidy up, you realise that in your haste you managed to get some glue on your fingers.
+When mistakes happen, use our simple step-by-step guide and discover the best way to remove super glue from skin.

 Everything you need to remove super glue from skin